KBMackenzie/RedHeartsFirst/README.md

-A Cult of the Lamb mod that adds a little 'Heart Order' menu to the game's pause menu, letting you choose what hearts you will take damage to first.
+A Cult of the Lamb mod that adds a little 'Heart Order' menu to the game's pause menu, letting you choose in what order your hearts take damage.

 The little menu window is **draggable** and looks like this:

 ![Heart Order Menu](https://i.imgur.com/09P1TXs.gif)

+You can navigate through the options by clicking the arrows.
+You can also navigate through the options with your keyboard by pressing H.

 ## Installation
 This mod’s only dependency is BepInEx.
 It's also fully compatible with my 'Weapon Selector' mod.